t0m0h1/COM6033-Project-Assignment/README.md

 # Sentiment Analysis Flask App

-the system will predict whether the sentiment of the text is positive, negative, or neutral.
+The system will predict whether the sentiment of the text is positive, negative, or neutral.

 ## Installation